xyproto/algernon/README.md

 // Return the HTTP body in the request (will only read the body once, since it's streamed). body() -> string

 // Set a HTTP status code (like 200 or 404).
-Must come before other output. status(number)
+Must be used before other functions that writes to the client! status(number)

 // Set a HTTP status code and output a message (optional).